 New York City is also a great tourist magnet, some of the most popular New York City Attractions, apart from the shopping, are Central Park, Chinatown, The Met, Broadway, Times Square, Brooklyn Bridge, the Statue of Liberty, Ellis Island, Coney Island and Carnegie Hall.
 The list of New York City Attractions also includes Grant's Tomb, Bronx Zoo, the Empire State Building, the Rockefeller Center, the Soldiers' and Sailors' Arch, the 9/11 memorial and the One World Trade Center.

-Facts about New York City Facts
+New York City Facts

 The Pequot and Mohican (Mohegan) Native American tribes originally inhabited the upper Hudson River Valley in present-day New York.